Yuvarajkumar23/Notes-Project/README.md

-# TNPSC Annual Planner 2025 Exam Dates 📅
+# TNPSC & SSC Annual Planner 2025 Exam Dates 📅

-This repository contains the TNPSC Annual Planner 2025, including notification and exam dates.
+This repository contains the TNPSC Annual Planner 2025 and SSC CGL notification and exam schedule for 2025.

 ---

-## TNPSC Notification and Exam Schedule 📋
+## TNPSC and SSC Notification and Exam Schedule 📋

 | S.No | Name of the Post/Examination                         | Date of Notification | Exam Date          | No. of Days |
 |------|------------------------------------------------------|----------------------|--------------------|-------------|